shill1729/markovChains/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of markovChains is to provide basic simulation, estimation and modeling schemes, routines and functions in R for both discrete time and continuous time matrices.
+Work in progress package for providing functions in R for simulations of Markov chains, estimation of probability transition matrices and transition rate matrices, and computation of stationary distributions (when they exist) for *both* discrete time and continuous time Markov chains.

 ## Features